gvanuxem/gvanuxem.github.io/README.md

 ```

-If you want to build and install locally the HTML documentation,
+If you want to build and locally install the HTML documentation,
 you need to install Sphinx.
 On a Debian like system, to add it, issue in a
 terminal <code>sudo apt install python3 python3-pip && pip3 install -U Sphinx</code>.
-After building FriCAS, and before the installation, issue in the terminal
+After building FriCAS, and before the installation, issue in your terminal
 <code>make htmldoc</code>.

 ## Description